frePPLe/frepple/doc/examples/buffer/make-to-order.rst

 * The item E shows an **attribute-based** supply path.
-The finished item can be sold in different colors (or size, or any other attribute) and the supply paths per color need to kept seperate.
+The finished item can be sold in different colors (or size, or any other attribute) and the supply paths per color need to be kept seperate.

 `Check this feature on a live example <https://demo.frepple.com/make-to-order/data/input/manufacturingorder/>`_